KushalChoudhary14sep/SpinnyMyGarageApp/README.md

 This project follows a new architecture proposed by me which has a layer on top of MVVM architecture.
 It has a separate controller apart from View model and View controller named as UI controller for handling UI operations which makes code supper loosely coupled.

+It follows a proper folder structure to manage files within the project.

+The project is implemented using Protocol and Object oriented design while trying to satisfy SOLID principles at an extent.

 # Project Contents

 ## 1. ApplicationMains - Appdelegate, launchscreen, assets